 - Joining your professional body and engaging with discussion and events at a university/ national level.

 - Being proactive!

 Where possible the department will support your development needs within the scope of your existing role and hours, but for anything above and beyond your current duties you may need to think about how you can accommodate activities into your own time.

-LDC provides an extensive range of training courses to support your personal, project and managerial / leadership and technical development.
-Physics will consider all requests for support for external training relevant to your current post where not offered by the LDC and where possible within budgets, for example training on specialized equipment or techniques.
+LMD provides an extensive range of training courses to support your personal, project and managerial / leadership and technical development.
+There are many offered online.
+Physics will consider all requests for support for external training relevant to your current post where not offered by the OD and where possible within budgets, for example training on specialized equipment or techniques.

 Coaching and Mentoring